Leeds, Alabama: Education

 Leeds is served by the Leeds City School District.

 In 2009, the City of Leeds Board of Education authorized the construction of two new schools - Leeds Middle School and Leeds High School.
 Construction began in 2009.
-The Leeds BOE also authorized the renovations of and additions to Leeds Elementary School, which began in 2008.
+The board also authorized the renovations of and additions to Leeds Elementary School, which began in 2008.
 These renovations included an expanded office and a new awning around the front of the school.

 In 2013, Leeds Elementary School gained attention for asking parents for permission to administer corporal punishment to their children.
 Alabama is one of 19 states that allow corporal punishment in schools, and ranks third in the rate of students subjected to physical punishment.

-Leeds Primary School was constructed in 2016 to house Pre-K through 2nd graders to ease overcrowding at its elementary school.
+Leeds Primary School was constructed in 2016 to house prekindergarten through second grade to ease overcrowding at its elementary school.
 The school opened that same year.

-On December 4, 2008, the Leeds High School Greenwave football team won the Class 3A AHSAA State Football Championship and finished the year 15–0.
-On February 28, 2009, the Greenwave basketball team won the 3A AHSAA State Basketball Championship.
-On December 6, 2010, the Greenwave football team won the Class 3A AHSAA State Football Championship and finishing the year 15–0.
-On December 5, 2014, the Greenwave football team won the Class 4A AHSAA State Football Championship and finished the year 14–1.
-On December 5, 2015, the Greenwave football team won the 4A AHSAA State Football Championship and finished the year 14–1.
-On February 14, 2015, the Greenwave wrestling team won the Class 1A-5A AHSAA State Wrestling Championship.

-The Leeds High School Track and Field team has won several state championships.

-The 2007 Leeds High School Softball team won the 3A state championship after winning six straight games from the loser's bracket.
+On December 4, 2008, the Leeds High School Greenwave football team won the Class 3A AHSAA state football championship and finished the year 15–0.
+On February 28, 2009, the Greenwave basketball team won the 3A AHSAA state basketball championship.
+On December 6, 2010, the Greenwave football team won the Class 3A AHSAA state football championship and finishing the year 15–0.
+On December 5, 2014, the Greenwave football team won the Class 4A AHSAA state football championship and finished the year 14–1.
+On December 5, 2015, the Greenwave football team won the 4A AHSAA state football championship and finished the year 14–1.
+On February 14, 2015, the Greenwave wrestling team won the Class 1A-5A AHSAA state wrestling championship.
+The Leeds High School track and field team has won several state championships.
+The 2007 Leeds High School softball team won the 3A state championship after winning six straight games from the loser's bracket.